-He instructed us to turn off our headlamps and lay back with our eyes closed.
+The guide instructed us to turn off our headlamps and lay back with our eyes closed.
 I felt a chill come over my body as goosebumps began to arise within my dive skin.
 I did what was instructed, but hesitated for a bit.
 Lying there in the stillness, I heard a drip, drip, drip in the stillness.
-With his voice guiding me, I slowly opened my eyes to the black stillness that I had found myself inside of.
-He and his partner had turned off all the lights they had and the participants turned off their headlamps and now we were in the pure darkness.
+With his voice guiding me, I slowly opened my eyes to the black stillness that I had found myself.
+We were inside Rio Secreto.
+He and his partner had turned off all the lights they had and the other participants turned off their headlamps and now we were in the pure darkness.

-There are not too many places on earth like this and once again, as a wanderer, I suddenly found myself in this situation.
-Here where the earth that has not seen the light of day, cool water that was crystal clear, and mostly untouched by man.
-This is where I found myself at 8 pm at night last month, inside of one of the most unique cenotes in the world: “Rio Secreto” Translated literally “the secret river” in the Riveria Maya region of Mexico’s Yucatan.
+There are not too many places on earth like this and once again, as a wanderer, I suddenly found myself here.
+Here where the earth that has not seen the light of day.
+The cool water that was crystal clear, and mostly untouched by man.
+This is where I found myself at 8 pm that night, inside of one of the most unique cenotes in the world: “Rio Secreto” Translated literally “the secret river” in the Riveria Maya region of Mexico’s Yucatan Peninsula.
 It was utterly spectacular!

-I made it here by a bus by the hair of my chiny chin chin and only had a three-minute turnaround with the dropoff in my van from my other four cenote adventure tour with Xenotes I had on the very same day.
+I made it here by a bus by the hair of my chinny-chin-chin and only had a three-minute turnaround with the dropoff in my van from my other four cenote adventure tour with Xenotes I had on the very same day.
 It was an action-packed day and one I will never forget.

 The first one called K’aak’- it is the fire cenote.
 Here you will row the kayaks down the river, around the tiny island and back.

-but the only way in is off a zipline, so get ready to hang on!
+But the only way into the water is off of a zip line, so get ready to hang on!

 The second one called ha’- it is the water cenote.
 Here you will snorkel and see the floral and fauna surrounded by rock formations.

 The third one is called Iik’ – it is the wind cenote and is the most unpredictable of them all.
-Here you will find zip-lines that are one of the funnest you will ever experience!
+Here you will find zip-lines that are one of the funniest things you will ever experience!
 Grab a line and zip right into the water!

-Each of these cenotes are connected by a network of underground rivers and vary in shape, characteristics and type of cenote, yet each is a unique experience within itself and all are virtually unique to the Yucatan Peninsula.
+Each of these cenotes is connected by a network of underground rivers and varies in shape, characteristics, and type of cenote, yet each is a unique experience within itself and all are virtually unique to the Yucatan Peninsula.

-Here are a few other articles I wrote about Mexico:
+Here are a few articles I wrote about Mexico: